ABAYA12/SQL-Data-Analysis/Chap-3-Advanced-Querying.md

 # Chap 3: Advanced Querying - Joining the Dots

 *By Ishmael Abayateye*
-* Remeber are explanatory words like scenarios are for Learning purposes*
+* Remeber explanatory words like scenarios are for Learning purposes*

 This Chap. marks the transition from basic SQL to professional-level data analysis.
 JOINs are what separate entry-level analysts from senior data professionals.
 Master this, and you'll be able to answer complex business questions that require combining data from multiple sources.